What you need to know about cash advance interest rates

 A higher standard interest rate can help lenders offset this risk by providing them with more potential profits when you use your card for a cash advance.
 The rates and fees applied can also help deter you from regularly using a credit card for cash advance transactions, which also reduces the potential risk for lenders.

-What to be wary of when using a credit card for a cash advance
+What fees and charges apply when using a credit card for a cash advance?

 Using your credit card for a cash advance should be a last resort, and if you do end up taking this path, remember the following.

-- Cash advance fee.
-Cash advance fees are charged at the time of the transaction, usually as a percentage of the total cash advance amount.
-For example, if you withdrew $1,000 on a credit card with a cash advance fee of 3%, you would immediately pay a fee of $30.
-This fee will add to the balance on your card, and increase your interest charges.
+- Cash advance fees.
+These are usually charged as a percentage of the total cash advance amount.
+For example, if you withdrew $1,000 on a credit card with a cash advance fee of 3%, you would pay a fee of $30.
+This fee will add to the balance on your card and increase your interest charges.

-- Immediate interest charges.
-The high interest rates typical of cash advance transactions mean that you'll pay a premium for this service.
+- Interest charges.
+Interest applies from the day you make the cash advance transaction.
 For example, if your credit card had a cash advance rate of 21.99% p.a. and you made a cash advance transaction worth $1,030 (with a 3% cash advance fee), you would be charged $18.64 for the first month you carried this debt.
 If you only paid the minimum off it each month, it would take you around 9 years to pay it off and cost a total of $1,274 in interest.

 - Cash advances overseas.
 If you use a credit card for a cash advance overseas, you could attract other charges, including ATM fees and currency conversion fees.
 These will be added to the total cost of the cash advance, leading to even higher interest charges.

-- Repayment allocation.
-Following the repayment reforms in 2012, banks now have to allocate your repayments to the debt that is accruing the highest interest first.
+Following the credit card reforms in 2012, banks have to allocate your repayments to the debt that is accruing the highest interest first.
 So if you've used your card for both purchases (which might accrue interest at 14%) and cash advances (which collect 22% interest), your repayments will go directly to your cash advances.
 If you're trying to repay your purchases without collecting interest, it's important to remember this and where your repayments are actually going.